KoichiHirahata/GraphicRenamer/README.md

 ##Limitations of the software
 If you use a drive formatted with FAT32, you may store 65534 patient's files.
-We recommend using a drive which formatted with NTFS.
+We recommend using a drive that formatted with NTFS.
 You may store 999 series of files a day every patient.

 ##Licence